vzhou842/victorzhou.com/content/posts/2019-05-29-intro-to-cnns-2.md

 ## 3. Backprop: Softmax

 We'll start our way from the end and work our way towards the beginning, since that's how backprop works.
-First, recall the cross-entropy loss:
+First, recall the **cross-entropy loss**:

 $$
 L = -\ln(p_c)